nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 using the given the student indices and the module class to assign them to.

 **Step 2**: The `AssignCommand` object is executed.
 The student indices are used to retrieve the `Student` objects from the list of students captured by the `Model`.
-For each student, the next steps are repeated.
+For each student, steps 3 and 4 are repeated.

 **Step 3**: The `Student#addModuleClass` method is used to create a new `Student` object from the old `Student` object.
 The method returns the old `Student` if the student is already assigned to the module class.
 Otherwise, a new `Student` object